Madushansuriyabandara/Madushansuriyabandara/README.md

-# **Madushan Suriyabandara** - Computer Science and Engineering Undergrad
+# **Madushan Suriyabandara** - Computer Science Engineering Undergrad

 Hello 👋.
-I am a 3rd-year Computer Science and Engineering student at the University of Moratuwa.
+I am a 3rd-year Computer Science and Engineering student at the University of Moratuwa, specializing in software development, system design, and problem-solving.

 <details><Summary>Navigate</Summary>